artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

     beq x4, x4, L7
 ```

-6. Perform the simulation of one iteration of loop L7, cycle-by-cycle, analyzing the control/data signals.
-These are the screenshots showing the execution of each instruction:
+6. Perform the simulation of one iteration of loop L7 in the Single-Cycle processor, cycle-by-cycle, and analyze the control/data signals.
+These are the screenshots showing the execution of each instruction in the loop:

 - ```LW``` instruction:
 ![image](https://github.com/user-attachments/assets/eac7cb38-1c60-4ab9-a0a2-d7cb44f56eb8)